ml-unito/minerule/README.md

-#Minerule installation instruction (Linux - mint 14 - cinnamon - postgresql)

-## Install Postgresql (for internal use -- this should be removed and a reference to a tutorial put in the prerequisites)

-1. Install postgresql

-		sudo apt-get install postgresql

-2. Update the password for the postgres user

-		sudo -u postgres psql template1
-		ALTER USER postgres WITH ENCRYPTED PASSWORD 'password';
-		\q

-3. Restart the server

-		/etc/init.d/postgresql restart

-4. Install pgadmin3

-		sudo apt-get install pgadmin3
+# Minerule installation instruction

+The present guide to installing the minerule has been tested using linux (mint) and postgresql.
+The installation procedure is very similar on os x, with the advantage that most dependencies can be installed using [homebrew](http://brew.sh) (you need to tap into homebrew/science, then install galib and libodbc++ formulas).

 ##Prerequisites

 We will assume that you already have a postgres database installed and configured on your system.
-If this is not the case see: <!-- FIXME URL to a tutorial about how to setup postgresql on linux mint-->

-Even if the following are not really used by the minerule, they are needed to install the system:
+If this is not the case, please follow one of the many postgress installation guides present on the internet (e.g., https://wiki.postgresql.org/wiki/Detailed_installation_guides).

-1. Install g++ and curl:
+Install g++ and curl:

 		sudo apt-get install curl g++ git cmake bison flex